rustless/jsonway/README.md

 [![Build Status](https://travis-ci.org/rustless/jsonway.svg?branch=master)](https://travis-ci.org/rustless/jsonway)

 JsonWay gives you a simple DSL for declaring JSON structures.
 This is particularly helpful when the generation process is fraught with conditionals and loops.
+It is inspired by [jbuilder](https://github.com/rails/jbuilder) and has similar functional.

 ```toml
 # Cargo.toml